Soham-Wani/Usual-Bot/README.md

+## Disclaimer
+The bot doesn't support slash commands which is mandatory for verified bots on Discord.
+Proceed with caution.

 # Usual-Bot-v1
 Usual Bot was a public `Node.js` Discord bot made using `discord.js`.
 This was my first bot, so it was very basic, without a command handler, yet fully functional.
 It is great for those who are starting and trying to understand Discord Bot development for the first time.